fmontesi/website/web/bliki/Choreography.md

 <figcaption>

-A similar buyer-seller-shipper example, but given as a [sequence diagram](ChoreographicLanguage#SequenceDiagram).
+The buyer-seller-shipper example revisited as a [sequence diagram](ChoreographicLanguage#SequenceDiagram).
 </figcaption>
 </figure>